Nitrogen fixation: Historical

 A method for nitrogen fixation was first described by Henry Cavendish in 1784 using electric arcs reacting nitrogen and oxygen in air.
 This method was implemented in the Birkeland–Eyde process of 1903.
 The fixation of nitrogen by lightning is a very similar natural occurring process.

-The possibility that atmospheric nitrogen reacts with certain chemicals was first observed by Desfosses in 1828.
+The possibility that atmospheric nitrogen reacts with certain chemicals was first observed by M. Desfosses, a pharmacist from Besançon, in 1828.
 He observed that mixtures of alkali metal oxides and carbon react with nitrogen at high temperatures.
 With the use of barium carbonate as starting material, the first commercial process became available in the 1860s, developed by Margueritte and Sourdeval.
 The resulting barium cyanide reacts with steam, yielding ammonia.
 In 1898 Frank and Caro developed what is known as the Frank–Caro process to fix nitrogen in the form of calcium cyanamide.
 The process was eclipsed by the Haber process, which was discovered in 1909.